Line 219 – Are you employed or self-employed?

 Your net eligible income

-If you are an employee, your net eligible income is equal to the amounts reported on your T4 and/or T4A slips that relate to the new work location and that are included on lines 101 and/or 104, minus any amount relating to the new work location claimed on lines 207, 212, 229, 231, and 232 of your return.
+If you are an employee, your net eligible income is equal to the amounts reported on your T4 and/or T4A slips that relating to the new work location and that are included on lines 101 and/or 104, minus any amount relating to the new work location claimed on lines 207, 212, 229, 231, and 232 of your return.